 Instead, chainless foundation stitches replace this whole process and allow you to work your chain stitches and first row of stitches at the same time!
 (So cool!)

-Here’s what a few foundation single crochet stitches look like.
+Here’s what a short row of foundation single crochet looks like.
 You can see the top half of the stitch looks like a single crochet, and the bottom half looks a lot like chains.

 - Counting stitches is much simpler.
 “I love counting chain stitches,” said no one ever.
-When you use fsc, you won’t have to count out five hundred chain stitches fifteen times to make sure you have the right number because if you don’t then you have to rip out the first two rows of your work because you won’t realize you made a mistake until you have already worked two rows.
-(Not that I have experience with that or anything.)
-Maybe the coolest thing about fsc is that because the first two rows are essentially worked together, you will only have to take out a few stitches if your initial count was off.
+When you use fsc, you won’t have to count out five hundred chain stitches fifteen times to make sure you have the right number.
+AND if you get to your the end of your second row and realize you miscounted, then you won’t have to rip out the first two rows of your work you just spent thirty minutes on!
+(Not that I have experience with that or anything. 😂) Maybe the coolest thing about fsc is that because the first two rows are essentially worked together, you will only have to take out a few stitches if your initial count was off.

 - It doesn’t curl and twist like regular single crochet.
-When you work single crochet into a chain foundation it refuses to lay flat.
+When you work single crochet into a chain foundation it often refuses to lay flat.
 You can always block the final piece, but the curling and twisting can be annoying to work with.
 Foundation single crochet does not have this problem.
-You can see the difference below:
+You can see the difference in the image below:

 Foundation Single Crochet Tutorial

-Begin by joining your yarn to your hook and working two chain stitches.
-Insert hook into first chain and draw up a loop.
+Begin by joining your yarn to your hook with a slip knot and working two chain stitches.
+Then, insert your hook into first chain and draw up a loop.